hoko/hoko-docs/_posts/2015-04-08-benefits_share-android.md

 <a href="http://support.hokolinks.com/benefits/ios/share/" class="tab">iOS</a>
 <a href="#" class="tab active">Android</a>

-By letting your users share amazing content through social networks, you can get immediate recognition and increase brand awareness.
-One simple share can reach thousands of users and, as so, drive traffic to your app.
+Let your users share your app's content on social media like Facebook and Twitter and use smart links to drive traffic back into your app.

 ![Social network sharing](/assets/images/social-sharing.jpg)

-Sharing your app content on social media (such as Twitter or Facebook) helps you to find **new customers, expand audience** and **increase brand awareness**.
-With HOKO it's so simple that anyone can do it.
+In the following sections we are going to learn how to share smart links using the operating system's native share controllers.

 ## Step 1: Sharing on social media